iterorganization/IMAS-Cpp/doc/api_dbentry.rst

     .. cpp:function:: IDS()

         Constructor to use with :ref:`Data entry URIs`.
-Use :cpp:func:`open` or :cpp:func:`create` afterwards to open or create the Data Entry.
+Use :cpp:func:`open` afterwards to open or create the Data Entry.

     .. cpp:function:: IDS(int shot, int run, int refShot, int refRun)